garrandall/popular-music-data/tracks/all-good--de-la-soul-chaka-khan.md

 I don't care about what you think you see the thangs you want to know when you look at me
 God knows I done been there and paid my dues
-I can't change how you feel, cause it's all, on you-whoahhha-ohhhhh
+I can't change how you feel, cause it's all, on you-whoahhha-oh